windijs/windijs/docs/customization/theme.md

 | willChange               | Values for the `will-change` property                   |
 | zIndex                   | Values for the `z-index` property                       |

-All built-in theme configs are defined in the package [@windijs/config](https://github.com/windijs/windijs/tree/main/packages/config) package.
+All built-in theme configs defined in the package [@windijs/config](https://github.com/windijs/windijs/tree/main/packages/config) package.
 Please refer to the <a href="/modules/_windijs_config.html" target="_blank">config API documentation</a> for more details.